Louise Brooks: Sexuality

 By her own admission, Brooks was a sexually liberated woman, unafraid to experiment, even posing nude for art photography.
+In 1925, Brooks sued the New York glamour photographer John de Mirjian to prevent publication of his risqué studio portraits of her; the lawsuit made him notorious.

 Brooks enjoyed fostering speculation about her sexuality, cultivating friendships with lesbian and bisexual women including Pepi Lederer and Peggy Fears, but eschewing relationships.
 She admitted to some lesbian dalliances, including a one-night stand with Greta Garbo.
 She later described Garbo as masculine but a "charming and tender lover".
 Despite all this, she considered herself neither lesbian nor bisexual:

 I had a lot of fun writing "Marion Davies' Niece" [an article about Pepi Lederer], leaving the lesbian theme in question marks.
 All my life it has been fun for me. ...
 When I am dead, I believe that film writers will fasten on the story that I am a lesbian ...
 I have done lots to make it believable ...
 All my women friends have been lesbians.
 But that is one point upon which I agree positively with Christopher Isherwood: There is no such thing as bisexuality.
 Ordinary people, although they may accommodate themselves, for reasons of whoring or marriage, are one-sexed.
 Out of curiosity, I had two affairs with girls — they did nothing for me.

 According to biographer Barry Paris, Brooks had a "clear preference for men", but she did not discourage the rumors that she was a lesbian, both because she relished their shock value, which enhanced her aura, and because she personally valued feminine beauty.
-Paris claims that Brooks "loved women as a homosexual man, rather than as a lesbian, would love them. ...
+Paris thinks Brooks "loved women as a homosexual man, rather than as a lesbian, would love them. ...
 The operative rule with Louise was neither heterosexuality, homosexuality, or bisexuality.
-It was just sexuality ..."
+It was just sexuality ...".